Spacetime is Locally Inertial at Points of General Relativistic Shock Wave Interaction between Shocks from Different Characteristic Families: The Shock-Collision-Case: The Integrability Condition

-We proceed by deriving a $k$-independent upper bound on the $\hat{C}^{0,1}_l$-norm of $U^k$ for all $k\geq0$.
+\textbf{Step 2:} We proceed by deriving a $k$-independent upper bound on the $\hat{C}^{0,1}_l$-norm of $U^k$ for all $k\geq0$.
 Once this is achieved, the Arzela Ascoli Theorem yields convergence of our iterative scheme.
 For this, let $\alpha>0$ and $\beta>0$ denote universal constants (changing from estimate to estimate) which only depend on $\mathcal{X}$, $\tau$, $\mathcal{M}$, $\mathcal{A}_i$, $\mathcal{B}_i$ and $x_i$, for $i=1,2$, and the volume of $\mathcal{N}_+$.
 To begin, we derive estimates of the supremums-norm of $U^k$ over ${\mathcal{N}}'_+$.
-Using the previous two equations for $U^k$ and that the region of integration is given by $0 \leq t \leq T$, where $T$ is the upper time boundary of $\mathcal{N}'_+$, c.f. \eqref{TxR-space}, we conclude with the estimate\footnote{$\|\cdot\|_{C^0}$ applied to a Heaviside function should be understood in an almost everywhere sense, which corresponds to the $L^\infty$ noem, c.f. \cite{Evans}.}
+From the expression \eqref{IC_iteration_soln} for the iterate $U^k$, using that the region of integration is given by $0 \leq t \leq T$, (where $T$ is the upper time boundary of $\mathcal{N}'_+$, c.f. \eqref{TxR-space}), we conclude with the estimate\footnote{$\|\cdot\|_{C^0}$ applied to a Heaviside function should be understood in an almost everywhere sense, which corresponds to the $L^\infty$ norm, c.f. \cite{Evans}.}